-1.1.5 Changes from Aleph RC4
+1.1.5 Direcionality from Aleph

-In Lua $T_EX$ we took the 32 bit aspects and much of the directional mechanisms and merged it into the pdf $T_EX$ code base as starting point for further development.
+In LuaT_EX we took the 32 bit aspects of Aleph RC4, the stable version of Omega that also integrated ε -T_EX.
+In LuaT_EX we also took much of the directional mechanisms and merged it into the pdfT_EX code base as starting point for further development.
 Then we simplified directionality, fixed it and opened it up.
-In LuaMeta $T_EX$ not that much of the later is left.
+In LuaMetaT_EX not that much of this is left.
 We only have two horizontal directions.
 Instead of vertical directions we introduce an orientation model bound to boxes.
+We kept the initial par node, local boxes (that also use par nodes) and directional nodes.

-The already reduced-to-four set of directions now only has two members: left-to-right and right-to-left.
+The already reduced-to-four set of directions now only has two members: left-to-right and rightto-left.
 They don't do much as it is the backend that has to deal with them.
 When paragraphs are constructed a change in horizontal direction is irrelevant for calculating the dimensions.
 So, basically most that we do is registering state and passing that on till the backend can do something with it.